Cnly/cnly.github.io/_posts/2018-11-09-an-investigation-into-bridge-and-macvlan-devices.md

 ---
-title: An Investigation Into Bridge and Macvlan Devices
+title: Conflicts and Limitations of Bridge and Macvlan Devices
 date: '2018-11-09T23:44:21+08:00'
 tags:
   - linux